Alejogb1/job-board/blog-data/how-to-fix-the-unimplementederror-in-tensorflow.md

 id: "how-to-fix-the-unimplementederror-in-tensorflow"
 ---

-Okay, let’s delve into this.
+, let’s delve into this.
 I've certainly encountered my share of `UnimplementedError` exceptions during my time wrestling with TensorFlow.
 The frustration is real – it often feels like the framework is throwing its hands up in the air, leaving you to decipher the root cause.
 Fundamentally, this error signals that a particular operation you’re requesting TensorFlow to perform hasn’t been implemented, or at least hasn't been implemented for the specific device or data type you're using.
-It’s not necessarily a bug in *your* code, but more a mismatch between what you're asking and what the TensorFlow library can currently handle.
+It’s not necessarily a bug in _your_ code, but more a mismatch between what you're asking and what the TensorFlow library can currently handle.

 I remember a particularly troublesome project where I was trying to deploy a custom image processing model on a relatively older embedded system.
 We were using a slightly bleeding-edge combination of TensorFlow Lite and custom operations.
 The initial testing on a desktop worked seamlessly, but on the target system, we were bombarded with `UnimplementedError`.
 This experience taught me quite a bit about how to approach these issues.

 The core of the problem stems from the fact that TensorFlow supports a multitude of backends (CPU, GPU, TPU, mobile accelerators, etc.) and a vast array of numerical types (float32, float16, int8, etc.).
-Not every operation is implemented for *every* combination of device and data type.
+Not every operation is implemented for _every_ combination of device and data type.
 Here’s how I typically approach resolving these:

 **1. Identify the Culprit Operation:**